obsidianmd/obsidian-help/en/Advanced topics/Contributing to Obsidian.md

 If you'd like to make a website from your notes, consider getting [[Obsidian Publish]] if the price works for you.

-If you're interested in an end-to-end encryption syncing solution, we'll also be rolling out our Obsidian Sync soon, stay tuned!
+If you're interested in an end-to-end encryption syncing solution, we also offer [[Obsidian Sync]].
+In addition to end-to-end encryption, Obsidian Sync also comes with version history.

 #### Catalyst